How to Get Financial Aid

 A: Financial aid is offered during the summer to select students who complete the summer interest form that have leftover loan eligibility.

-Questions About Financial Aid Awards
+What About Financial Aid Awards

 Q: How do I accept my financial aid award?